ga4gh/cat-vrs/docs/source/value_object_descriptor/vrs_descriptors.rst

    *  - ref_allele_seq
       - `Sequence`_
       - 0..1
-      - A `Sequence`_ corresponding to "ref allele", as used in HGVS, SPDI, and VCF variation formats.
+      - A `Sequence`_ corresponding to a "ref allele", as used in HGVS, SPDI, and VCF variation formats.
 Useful for validation.
    *  - gene_context
       - CURIE | :ref:`GeneDescriptor`